urvashisingh/ec-helm-plugin-testing/README.md

 	controls :
 		image.tag=0,1 or 0,2
 		promotion.auto=true or false
 		promotion.seconds=~ or number in seconds
+        scaledown.abortseconds=30 in seconds

 #### canary_multi_pause
 	Canary with multiple pauses.
 Indefinite and several timed